Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 ## Before you start

-You must have credentials or a user account from your org administrator to use the Service Registry WebUI.
+You must have credentials or a user account from your org Administrator to use the Service Registry WebUI.
 Please follow the steps [here](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-users).

 ## Objectives